netket/netket/docs/api/optimizer.md

 optimizers.
 If you want to write a custom optimizer or use more advanced ones, we suggest you have a look at optax documentation.

-Check it out for up-to-date informations on available optimisers.
+Check it out for up-to-date information on available optimisers.

 :::{warning}
 Even if optimisers in `netket.optimizer` are optax optimisers, they have slightly different